 We filled each safe with the same contents: five printed photos in an envelope, a newspaper, a flash drive with various video files, and a DVD with a movie file burned to it.
 Within minutes, the fire was up to about 1,300 °F. We let it run its course for about half an hour before asking firefighters to put it out with a fire hose.
 When the safes (or what remained of them) were cool to the touch, we opened them up to check out the aftermath.

-UL rates the First Alert 2030F to withstand temperatures of up to 1,550 °F for half an hour while keeping the internal temperature under 350 °F. This safe has also been “independently verified” to protect digital media—something we confirmed in our test.
+UL rates the First Alert 2017F to withstand temperatures up to 1,550 °F for half an hour while keeping the internal temperature under 350 °F. This safe has also been “independently verified” to protect digital media—something we confirmed with the 2030F in our test.
 If we hadn’t seen the results in person, we wouldn’t have felt as comfortable accepting such a vague, unsourced claim and simply trusting that independent source’s verification when it comes to digital media.
 But we saw it in person, so we’re confident in the outcome.

-The 2030F has an internal capacity of 0.39 cubic feet, measuring 2.91 by 13.23 by 8.58 inches.
+The 2017F has an internal capacity of 0.19 cubic feet, measuring 2.91 by 13.23 by 8.58 inches.
 That’s half the capacity of the 2030F because it’s half the height.
 The 2017F is large enough to hold sheets of paper without your having to fold them, but they will be right up against the edge and may curl the slightest bit.
-The safe lacks handles and weighs 27 pounds, so it’s a bit of a hassle to move around, but that can be a good thing: It’s easier for a thief to run off with something that’s easy to hold.
-You likely won’t be moving the safe around without much hassle when you need to, but it also may make it easier for someone to take.
+The safe has a handle and weighs 19 pounds, so it’s a bit easier to move around than some of the other safes we tested, for better or worse.
+It’s nice to be able to move the safe around without much hassle when you need to, but it also may make it easier for someone to take.